valsorym/env/README.md

 Marshal data into environment from the Config.

 ```
-// It can be a structure or a pointer to a structure.
+// It can be a structure or a pointer to the struct.
 var config = &Config{
     "localhost",
     8080,